 In electric dryers, the heating element heats the air inside the dryer drum.
 When you find your LG dryer not heating up, this element may have worn out and can no longer create heat.
 If multimeter testing of the heating element shows a lack of continuity, it must be replaced.

 The experts at Mid America Service can resolve any dryer heating issue.
-Call us for the very best LG dryer repair St. Louis!
+Call us for the very best LG dryer repair near you!